dpmagill/iphys-toolbox/README.md

-# FacePulseRate: A Suite of Features To Use With iPhys Toolbox
+# FacePulseRate: A Suite of Features to Use with iPhys Toolbox

 Calculate frame-by-frame blood volume pulse (BVP) and windows of pulse rate from a face present within an input video.
 FacePulseRate is designed to supply output from the four (as of November, 2019) pulse-rate algorithms provided by iPhys Toolbox (McDuff & Blackford, 2019).
 Additionally, FacePulseRate ...